Monthly Meetings and Programs

 On the first Tuesday of the month from September through June, please join us for some social time and a fun, educational, or informative program.
 Anyone interested is very welcome!

-The following programs are planned for this fall.
 Social half-hour begins at 6:30pm, meeting and program will start at 7:00 pm.
 We hope you will join us!

 Contact Don Rose for more information